Exsanguinated/Exsanguinated/README.md

 -  There are times where we will be blurry and not have a firm grasp on anything; we ask that you be patient and refrain from being too hard on us if we struggle to respond in chat.

+-  Feel free to ask to cuddle or hide with us if wanted and the response will depend on the current fronter(s), PLEASE do be respectful though and don't make a scene if you are declined.

 <p align="center"> <img src="https://files.catbox.moe/pct622.png" />

 <p align="center"> 《 DNI: 》